SandroBasta/poker-hand-analyzer/Readme.md

+## Task

+1. Upload the file
+2. Parse file into a DB
+3. Have a way to show how many hands Player 1 wins
+4. Authentication

+## Solution
 Analytico is a tool based on PHP and Laravel, whose purpose is only for test.
 Please do not use in production.

 ## General setup: